Leo-Naldi/ProjTecWeb2022/README.md

 MONGO_HOST="localhost" # Assuming you are using a local mongodb MONGO_PORT=27017 # Default mongo port, if you set another one you have to change this too MONGO_DBNAME="TecWebDB"

+JWT_SECRET="some incredible secret" # Secret key to generate jw tokens in the backend
 ```

 With the first three variables set to any three high port (currently frontoffice auto runs on port 3000 so don't use that one).